-Principal Investigator Organization City, State Project Number [Type] Project Title Project Period Total Investment Purpose, Key Findings/Impact, and Number of Publications Mary Madison American Health Information Management Association Chicago, Illinois R13 HS18117 [Grant] Setting a Quality Improvement Research Agenda To Leverage HIT/HIM in Rural America 2009-2010 \$48,035 Purpose: To convene rural healthcare experts, providers, public health practitioners, patients, and other national and local health industry stakeholders for a summit titled "Setting a Quality Improvement Research Agenda To Leverage HIT/Health Information Management (HIM) in Rural America: A National Stakeholder Summit" on April 22 and 23, 2010, in Alexandria, Virginia.
+Principal Investigator Organization City, State Project Number [Type] Title Project Period Total Research Investment Purpose and Key Findings/Impact Number of Publications (Products) Mary Madison American Health Information Management Association Chicago, IL R13 HS18117 [Grant] Setting a Quality Improvement Research Agenda To Leverage HIT/ HIM in Rural America 2009-2010 \$48,035 Purpose: Convene rural healthcare experts, providers, public health practitioners, patients, and other national and local health industry stakeholders for a summit titled "Setting a Quality Improvement Research Agenda To Leverage HIT/Health Information Management (HIM) in Rural America: A National Stakeholder Summit" on April 22 and 23, 2010, in Alexandria, Virginia.
 Key Findings/Impact: Three priorities emerged: Adoption and Use: Integrate HIM, HIT, and telehealth into quality improvement systems to enhance access and optimize healthcare in rural settings.
 Underserved Populations: Use HIM, HIT, and telehealth to reduce disparities in healthcare treatment and outcomes, especially in rural low-income and underserved populations.
 Economic Value: Use HIM, HIT, and telehealth to enhance clinical performance and thereby support the economic viability of rural healthcare.
 Investigators noted the research agenda was ambitious, requiring public-private partnerships to implement, and recommended five steps for implementation.
 Rural providers' low uptake of HIM, HIT, and telehealth suggests the need to develop effective research-informed strategies for supporting deployment in rural settings.
-INDIANA J. Overhage Indiana University - Purdue University, Indianapolis (IUPUI) Indianapolis, Indiana U18 HS11889 [Grant] Improved Patient Safety With Information Technology 2001-2005 \$1,518,420 Purpose: To identify "indicators" of errors in ambulatory patient care in 18 practices that are part of a practice-based research network (ResNet).
-Key Findings/Impact: Investigators implemented two randomized trials, conducted a survey study, published an article (editorial comment) in JAMIA, successfully negotiated multiple organizational changes to IUMG-PC to decrease errors, and greatly expanded access to pharmacy data within the practices.
-Overall, they obtained preliminary evidence that organizational changes and academic detailing significantly decreased errors in these practices but continued to analyze results.
-Publications: 1 Shaun Grannis Indiana University - Purdue University, Indianapolis (IUPUI) Indianapolis, Indiana R01 HS18553 [Grant] Advancing Patient Identity Management in the Context of Real-World Health Information Exchanges 2009-2013 \$1,302,399 Purpose: To (1) evaluate patient matching processes in an operational HIE; (2) apply novel modifications to existing matching algorithms; and (3) assess the value of matching across clinical sources both within and outside the HIE.
+0 Indiana Shaun Grannis Indiana University - Purdue University, Indianapolis (IUPUI) Indianapolis, Indiana RO1 HS18553 [Grant] Advancing Patient Identity Management in the Context of Real-World Health Information Exchanges 2009-2013 \$1,302,399 Purpose: (1) Evaluate patient matching processes in an operational HIE; (2) apply novel modifications to existing matching algorithms; and (3) assess the value of matching across clinical sources both within and outside the HIE.
 Key Findings/Impact: The investigators reported a lack of data on best practices for patient matching approaches in learning healthcare systems that rely on electronic data; however, the investigators believe their work using probabilistic record linkage is accurate and can be feasibly applied to a variety of datasets ranging from clinical to population based.
 They demonstrated that matching methods can be applied to a variety of data, although barriers to optimal matching remain.
 Patient identification and record linkage is a key component of the emerging learning healthcare systems that leverage large quantities of integrated electronic data.
 The findings contribute to the body of record linkage knowledge and provide approaches to optimize record linkage outcomes.
-Publications: 4 Toni Ebeling Hancock County Health Services Britt, Iowa P20 HS15396 [Grant] EMR Planning To Improve North Iowa Health Care 2004-2005 \$199,976 IOWA More information about this project, which was funded in collaboration with the AHRQ DDHR, is available at https://digital.ahrq.gov/ahrq-funded-projects/emr-planning- improve-north-iowa-health-care.
-Publications: 0
+4